 According to Woof Whiskers, choose destinations that suit your dog’s personality and energy level.

-For example, a high-energy dog might enjoy trails and open spaces, while a more relaxed dog might prefer quieter areas with fewer distractions.
+For example, a high-energy dog might enjoy hiking trails and open spaces, while a more relaxed dog might prefer quieter areas with fewer distractions.

 The following are suitable activities when travelling with your pet: